GoogleChrome/web.dev/src/site/content/en/blog/web-platform-06-2023/index.md

 ## Stable browser releases

-In June 2023 [Firefox 114](https://developer.mozilla.org/docs/Mozilla/Firefox/Releases/114) became stable, so it's a single browser issue this month, with Chrome releasing two versions in May.
-Check out the beta browser releases section for details of several features that are about to become interoperable one those betas become stable.
+In June 2023 [Firefox 114](https://developer.mozilla.org/docs/Mozilla/Firefox/Releases/114) became stable, so it's a single browser issue this month.
+Check out the beta browser releases section for details of several features that are about to become interoperable once those betas become stable.

 {% Aside 'caution' %}
 We include browser compatibility data pulled from MDN in these posts which may not have been updated yet for very recent browser releases.
 The post will show the correct information as soon as it appears in the [browser-compat-data release](https://github.com/mdn/browser-compat-data/releases).